Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 10 to 15 minutes of tactics per day (Lichess Puzzle Rush or filter by your openings' structures), plus one rapid game with self-annotation before any engine check.

 Week 2 outcome: You can explain the main plan in each opening in one sentence.
-You recognize the typical middlegame structures when they appear on the board.
+You recognise the typical middlegame structures when they appear on the board.

 Week 3, DRILL: Lock It In (Days 15-21)